 You don’t have to be a tennis player to suffer the pain of tennis elbow.
 It often develops gradually from wear-and-tear related to normal daily life, or as you engage in repetitive activities that involve lifting and gripping.
-The orthopaedic specialists at Georgia Hand, Shoulder & Elbow in Atlanta and Marietta, Georgia, encourage you to come in for an evaluation any time you experience elbow pain.
+The orthopaedic specialists at Georgia Hand, Shoulder & Elbow in Atlanta, Athens, and Marietta, Georgia, encourage you to come in for an evaluation any time you experience elbow pain.
 Early treatment of tennis elbow can heal your tendon damage before it becomes chronic and debilitating.
 Call or schedule your evaluation online today.

 Tennis Elbow (Lateral epicondylitis) is a painful elbow condition that commonly occurs in people after the third decade of life.
 While it is called "tennis elbow", it occurs in any active person and is related to work, life and play.
 The condition occurs when small micro-tears occur in the muscles that originate from the outside of the elbow.
 Because the blood supply to these muscles is limited and because the injury can occur from so many daily activities, the repair process is often incomplete.
 When the repair process is incomplete, chronic inflammation occurs which is painful.